Top 7 Skills Required for DevOps Engineers in 2024 (with Roadmap)

 Special Mentions

-Once you have gained proficiency in the major categories in this article, I would recommend focusing on improving on these next.
+Once you have gained proficiency in this article's major categories, I recommend focusing on improving on these next.

-• Package Managers for popular programming languages - This ties in with building containers as it requires being able to understand how each application written in different languages is built.
-Having a bit of knowledge in these allows you to be able to quickly build applications in containers ready for production.
+Package Managers for popular programming languages - This requires understanding how applications written in different languages are built.
+Knowledge of these allows you to build applications in production-ready containers.

-• Web Servers - As more services are served in web applications, either in mobile form or computer, a DevOps engineer may be required to set up web servers and apply the proper configuration.
+Web Servers - As more services are served in web applications, either on mobile or computer, a DevOps engineer may be required to set up web servers and apply the proper configuration.
+You should, therefore, be familiar with the following:

-• Communication skills, both written and verbal - This skill will be very valuable, especially in job interviews.
+Written and verbal communication skills - This skill will be very valuable, especially in job interviews.
 DevOps engineers would sometimes be required to perform some kind of reporting, maybe a performance report or a cost-analysis report.
-Being able to convey this complex, jargon-heavy information in a format that’s easy to understand by your non-technical managers or supervisors can be one of the challenges you’d have to face.
+Being able to convey this complex, jargon-heavy information in a format that’s easy to understand by your non-technical managers.

 Conclusion